Bauska Bypass

 *Disclaimer on the published information

-Materials are published for informative purposes only.
-None of them contains any promise or guarantee about their compliance with or relation to the planned public procurement and Bauska Bypass PPP project.
-When preparing Draft Bauska Bypass PPP Contract, at its own discretion the JSCS Latvian State Roads will use several principles, approaches and solutions from the Kekava Bypass PPP Contract by adapting or supplementing them.
+Materials are published for informational purposes only.
+None of them constitutes a promise or guarantee regarding their compliance with, or relation to, the planned public procurement and the Bauska Bypass PPP project.
+When preparing the draft Bauska Bypass PPP Contract, Latvian State Roads, at its sole discretion, will apply selected principles, approaches, and solutions from the Kekava Bypass PPP Contract, adapting or supplementing them as needed.

-No one shall have any right to rely on or refer to these materials, or to request their use or incorporation into the planned public procurement or Bauska Bypass PPP project.
-The Ķekava Bypass PPP Contract published herein shall not be deemed and does not constitute integral part of the potential public procurement for Bauska Bypass PPP project.
+No one shall have any right to rely on or refer to these materials, nor to request their use or incorporation into the planned public procurement or the Bauska Bypass PPP project.
+The Kekava Bypass PPP Contract published herein shall not be deemed, and does not constitute, an integral part of the potential public procurement for the Bauska Bypass PPP project.

-None of these materials imposes any mandatory obligation on SJSC Latvian State Roads to either announce the public procurement, or to implement it and/or Bauska Bypass PPP project, inter alia considering or based on these materials.
-SJSC Latvian State Roads assume no liability and give no promises or guarantees about the contents of these materials.
-SJSC Latvian State Roads is under no mandatory obligation to prepare Bauska Bypass PPP Contract by fully replicating the Ķekava Bypass PPP Contract.
+None of these materials imposes any mandatory obligation on Latvian State Roads to announce or implement the public procurement and/or the Bauska Bypass PPP project, including considering or basing it on these materials.
+Latvian State Roads assumes no liability and provides no promises or guarantees regarding the contents of these materials.
+Latvian State Roads is under no obligation to prepare the Bauska Bypass PPP Contract by fully replicating the Kekava Bypass PPP Contract.

 Link to the Kekava Bypass PPP Contract: https://lvceli.lv/celu-tikls/iepirkumi/ligumi/